reaper47/recipya/docs/website/docs/development/workflow/add-endpoint.md

 ```

 This code gets the logged-in user's ID and the search query, then passes them to the `SearchRecipes` function of the
 repository.
-If this function encounters an error, an HTMX toast is sent to the user, accompanied by a HTTP 500
+If this function encounters an error, an HTMX toast is sent to the user, accompanied by an HTTP 500
 status code.
 Otherwise, the HTML containing the recipes is sent.

 The `templates.RenderComponent` function displays a template from the [web/templates/components](https://github.com/reaper47/recipya/tree/main/web/templates/components)